LimeChain/hashport-validator/docs/integration.md

 This functionality allows users to transfer HBAR or any HTS token supported by the bridge and receive a wrapped version of the asset on the EVM chain.

-### 1.1 How it works
+### 1.1 Initiating the transfer

-The user needs to submit a transaction to Hedera account that is controlled by the bridge. **The transfer must contain MEMO with a valid receiving EVM address.** For every transfer a service fee is charged, which is configurable by the validators.
+In order to initiate transfer, the user needs to submit a transaction to Hedera account that is controlled by the bridge. **The transfer must contain MEMO with a valid receiving EVM address.** For every transfer a service fee is charged, which is configurable by the validators.

+For example, if the user wants to transfer **100 HBAR-s** with **10 HBAR-s** service fee (the exact amount of the service fee is configured by the validators) in order to receive **90 WHBAR-s** on address _0x700d8a76b37f672a06ab89fe1ec95acfba799f1c_, the user needs to initiate transfer of **100 HBAR-s** to the bridge account and **add the receiving EVM address as MEMO to the transfer**.

+>Transfer amount: 100 HBAR
+Memo: 0x700d8a76b37f672a06ab89fe1ec95acfba799f1c

 Once the transaction is successfully mined by HCS, you have successfully deposited your requested transfer to the bridge account.

+### 1.2 Transaction verification
-The validators are notified that crypto or token transfer has occurred and start providing their signatures.
+After the transfer is completed, the validators are notified that crypto or token transfer has occurred and start providing their signatures.
 Each of them publishes his signature to a _Hedera Topic_ used specifically for that purpose.
 As soon as the last necessary validator publishes his signature and supermajority is reached, a scheduled transaction is created that transfers the service fee to each Validator.
+The user needs to wait for this process to be completed before claiming their wrapped token.

-### 1.2 Checking status of the transfer
+### 1.3 Checking status of the transfer
 Users can check the status of the transfer by making a API call to any of the validators like this:

     GET VALIDATOR_HOST:PORT/transfers/TRANSACTION_ID HTTP/1.1